Practice Areas

 Distribution – Finally, the assets must be distributed to the beneficiaries or the heirs.

 The probate process is very complex and involves extensive legal knowledge.
 Each case is unique, and the process could be as simple as a few filings and a single prove-up hearing, or it could be multifaceted and require a great deal of court involvement.
-If you are unsure of where to start or even how much work the probate process will involve, schedule a consultation with our Texas Probate Attorneys.
+If you are unsure of where to start or even how much work the probate process will involve, schedule a consultation with our Dallas probate lawyers.

 We providing our clients with superior legal services in a cost-effective and efficient manner.
 Because we understand the expense of litigation, we do our very best to resolve as many cases as possible outside of the courtroom.